PSE Summer School

 Social media, platforms and networks have become ever more important in economic interactions and central to current economic policy debate.
 Nowadays, many two-sided markets exist, in which buyers and sellers interact through an intermediary, or platform, that accounts for the externalities between the groups.
 This program discusses the main theoretical insights suggested by the economic literature and proposes several empirical tests using real case examples that involve important actors such as radio and television broadcasters, eBay, Google, Facebook, Twitter or Real estate platforms.

 - Instructors: Francis Bloch, Bernard Caillaud, Philippe Gagnepain and Régis Renault

 While experiments have been seen for long as a specific domain within economics, the experimental method is now widely considered as a tool among others in the typical economist’s toolbox.
 Its use has shed light on many areas, on the theoretical side as on the more applied and descriptive ones.
 It has led to the development of “behavioral economics”, but its relevance is much wider than just that.
 This program offers an overview of experimental methods and techniques aimed at understanding economic behavior: how to design, implement and analyze an experiment so to answer a research question.

 - Instructors: Béatrice Boulu-Reshef, Fabrice Etilé, Nicolas Jacquemet, Olivier L’Haridon and Angelo Secchi

-This programme addresses recent debates at the frontier of the field: globalization, the distributive effects of trade, the role of large firms in the global economy, advances in methods to analyze firm level export data and finally the revival of trade policies.
+This programme addresses recent debates at the frontier of the field: the distributive effects of trade, the performances of firms in the global economy, advances in methods to analyze international trade flows (structural gravity), and the revival of trade policies.

-- Instructors: Maria Bas, Anne-Célia Disdier, Mathieu Parenti and Ariell Reshef
+- Instructors: Maria Bas, Mathieu Parenti, Ariell Reshef and Yoto V. Yotov

 Profile of Applicants